ppbrown/argocd-public-demo/README.md

 # argocd-public-demo

+The target audience for this repo is people who are curious about Argo CD, but have never "touched" it before.

-The purpose of this repo is to give a super-easy method to people who are curious about ArgoCD a way to quickly and easily see what its footprint is in their own kubernetes cluster.
+The purpose of this repo is to give them a super-easy method to quickly and easily see what its footprint is in their own kubernetes cluster.

 (I also have something similar for [FluxCD](https://github.com/ppbrown/fluxcd-public-demo) )

-This will get argocd up and running a trivial demo app, with just the simple commands given below.
+This will get argocd up and managing a trivial demo app, with just the simple commands given below.
 No need to set up github credentials, since this is a publically readable repo.

 Do note that this demo is CLI focused.
 You can certainly follow through on the standard instructions to get the GUI running, but I do not cover that here.